ncatlab/nlab-content/pages/1704.md

 +-- {: .proof}
 ###### Proof

-By the above we need to show that we have a morphism of simplicial diagrams
+First we show that we have a morphism of simplicial diagrams

 $$
   \array{